-In casual American English, "He rented a car for the weekend to visit his family" sounds like "hee REHN-tuhd uh KAR fer dhuh WEE-kehnd tuh VIH-zuht hihz FAM-lee".
-Several things happen here, and the headline one is the Silent T after N: the T after N drops out entirely.
+Americans pronounce "He rented a car for the weekend to visit his family" as "hee REHN-tuhd uh KAR fer dhuh WEE-kehnd tuh VIH-zuht hihz FAM-lee" in casual speech.
+Several things bend the textbook pronunciation.
+The headline is the Silent T after N — the T after N drops out entirely.
+It lands on rented, the kind of sound shift that makes everyday speech feel effortless.
 Keep stressed words long, unstressed words short, and link the consonants forward into the vowels.

 Now you try.